coodoo-io/coodoo-listing/readme.md

 ### Search (or global filter)
 To put one filter on all the attributes of the entity there is the `filter` attribute.
-To exclude attributes from this filter the entity attributs needs to get annotated with `@ListingFilterIgnore`.
+To exclude attributes from this filter the entity attributes needs to get annotated with `@ListingFilterIgnore`.

 ## The usage with Jax-RS
 ...